 Most children’s needs are met in the mainstream school but occasionally a child’s needs cannot be met from the resources normally available in school.
-HPPS has an additional Resourced Special Educational Needs Provision (‘The Hive’) that meets the needs of identified pupils from across the school.
+HPPS has an additional Resourced Special Educational Needs Provision (‘The Learning Hub’) that meets the needs of identified pupils from across the school.

 All our systems and procedures are designed to enable all children to be included in all we do, so the children in ‘The Hive’ are therefore included fully in the life of the school.